-- Type(s)
+- 264 Type(s) 265 • High V

 - High Ventricular Rate

 - Priority: Medium

 - Description: "VT detected"

-Escalation process
+Escalation Process

-When technical issues arise that require harmonization of device characteristics amongst the CIED manufacturers, which is beyond the clinical scope and expertise of the workgroup, the workgroup escalates the request to the Association for Advancement of Medical Instrumentation (AAMI) Cardiac Rhythm Management Device Committee.
+When technical issues arise that require harmonization of device characteristics amongst the CIED manufacturers, which is beyond the clinical scope and expertise of the workgroup, the workgroup escalates the request to the Association for Advancement of Medical Instrumentation (AAMI) Cardiac Rhythm Management Device (CRMD) Committee.
 AAMI is a nonprofit organization dedicated to the mission of developing and managing safe and effective health care technology.
 It is the primary source of consensus standards, both national and international, for the medical device industry.
-All of the CIED manufacturers are AAMI members and have engineering representation at the Cardiac Rhythm Management Device Committee.
+All of the CIED manufacturers are AAMI's members and have engineering representation at the Cardiac Rhythm Management Device Committee.

 Example: There is tremendous variability in representing the battery longevity information among manufacturers.
-This information may also vary between pacemakers and defibrillators from a single vendor (Table 1).
+This information may also vary between pacemakers and defibrillators from a single vendor.
+(Table 2).